Jam Mashooq Ali

 Mashooq Ali Khan also known as Jam Mashooq Ali Khan was a Pakistani politician, federal minister and an advisor to prime minister Nawaz Sharif.

 He also was the adviser on the Indus River System Authority (IRSA) Affairs with the status of a Federal Minister in the cabinet of prime minister Shahid Khaqan Abbasi.

 Personal life

 He was the eldest son of ex chief minister (Sindh) Jam Sadiq Ali.

 Political career

 In 1988, Jam Mashooq was elected to PS-67 for 8th provincial assembly of Sindh.
-He became a member of National Assembly of Pakistan (MNA) for NA-181 (Sanghar-II) in 1990, 1993 and 1997 elections.
+He became a member of National Assembly of Pakistan (MNA) for NA-181 (Sanghar-II) in the 1990, 1993 and 1997 elections.